georgismitev/deepcode-code-scanning-analysis/README.md

    1. [Login](https://www.deepcode.ai/cloud-login) with your DeepCode account.
    2. Under Account you can find a section "Deepcode API tokens".
-   3. Create a new token by clicking on "Create new session token"
+   3. Create a new token by clicking on "Create new session token".
    4. Copy the token and use it to create a secret in your Github repository.

 ### Create api key in github repository